Seetharaman2020/PB/README.md

 ## Requirements:

-1. Create a single Apex Line & Column chart
+1. Create a single Apex Mixed Line & Column chart
 2. The Column will represent staff FTE count (staff.json)
 3. The Line will represent pupils per staff member (pupils.json)
 4. Create a list of positions as a menu so when clicked they will update the chart with the positions dataset